mdoering/dwca-examples/README.md

 ### Distribution extension
 Another checklist extension was created to publish synthesized species ranges often found in Faunas and Floras.
 A distribution record does not listen exact point locations of a species, but instead indicates some larger area like a country or a biogeographic region where it is expected to exist: http://rs.gbif.org/extension/gbif/1.0/distribution.xml

-This extension was designed to also publish absence data indicated by an appropiate *dwc:occurrenceStatus*.
+This extension was designed to also publish absence data indicated by an appropriate *dwc:occurrenceStatus*.

 # Event